Loan guide

 • See the total interest cost behind a monthly payment.

-• Use the result as a baseline for the amortization calculator.
+• Use the result as a baseline before checking an amortization table or written loan offer.

 What this calculator is for

 The Loan Calculator is for fixed-payment debt where the balance is paid down over time.
-It shows the monthly payment and the interest cost behind that payment.
+It shows the monthly payment, total paid, and interest cost behind that payment.

 What to enter

-• Enter the repayment term in years, using decimals for partial years when needed.
+• Enter the repayment term in years.
+Four years means 48 monthly payments.

 Example walkthrough